paul-hammant/SvnMerkleizer/README.md

 ## Servirtium usage

-Within SvnMerkleizer build, there is a use of "Servirtium" to allow playback of the previously recorded `svnmerkleizer-test-repo` interactions.
+Within SvnMerkleizer build, there is a use of [Servirtium](https://github.com/paul-hammant/servirtium) to allow playback of the previously recorded
+`svnmerkleizer-test-repo` interactions.
 This means you don't have to launch the latter with Docker.
 To see integration tests run with Servirtium emulating Subversion + MOD_DAV_SVN + Apache, do: